Hussein Shah of Johor: Later years and death

 Sultan Hussein on his part, did not pursue any active claim to his sovereignty rights over Johor, even after Temenggong Abdul Rahman died in 1825, and his successor, Temenggong Daeng Ibrahim was still a youth at the time.
 Sultan Hussein spent much of his time at his Singapore residence in Istana Kampong Glam until 1834, when he moved to Malacca.
-Reports cited that he was a dispirited man, apparently with the lack of power and authority that he should be accorded as the Sultan.
-Sultan Hussein died in September 1835, and was buried near the Tranquerah Mosque at the wishes of his Sultanah and Abdul Kadir, a Tamil-Muslim Imam.
+Reports cited that he was a dispirited man, apparently with the lack of power and authority that he should be accorded as the sultan.
+Sultan Hussein died on 5 September 1835, and was buried near the Tranquerah Mosque in Malacca at the wishes of his Sultanah and Abdul Kadir, a Tamil-Muslim Imam.

 Several of his descendants are buried in Jalan Kubor Cemetery in Singapore.